 - (1) Maintain adequate books and records regarding the licensee's duties and responsibilities, including accounting and employment records relating to all PEO agreement activities, for a minimum of three years. - (2) Maintain and make available at all times to the Commissioner the following information, which shall be treated as proprietary and confidential and which is exempt from disclosure to persons other than other governmental agencies that have a reasonable, legitimate purpose for obtaining the information: - a.
 The correct name, address, and telephone number of each client company. - b.
-Each client company contract or PEO agreement. - A listing of each client company by classification code as described in the "Standard Industrial Classification Manual" published by the United States Office of Management and Budget.
+Each client company contract or PEO agreement.

+c.
+A listing of each client company by classification code as described in the "Standard Industrial Classification Manual" published by the United States Office of Management and Budget.
+(2004-162, s.
+1.)

-"§ 58-89-145.
+§ 58-89A-145.
 Examinations.

 - (a) The Commissioner may conduct an examination of a licensee as often as the Commissioner considers appropriate. - (b) An examination under this Article shall be conducted in accordance with the Examination Law of this Chapter, G.S.
 58-2-131 through G.S.
-58-2-134. - (c) In lieu of an examination of any foreign or alien person licensed under this Article, the Commissioner may, in the Commissioner's discretion, accept an examination report on the licensee prepared by the appropriate regulator for the licensee's state of domicile. - (d) When making an examination under this Article, the Commissioner may retain attorneys, appraisers, independent actuaries, independent certified public accountants, or other professionals and specialists as examiners, the reasonable cost of which shall be borne by the licensee that is the subject of the examination.
+58-2-134. - (c) In lieu of an examination of any foreign or alien person licensed under this Article, the Commissioner may, in the Commissioner's discretion, accept an examination report on the licensee prepared by the appropriate regulator for the licensee's state of domicile. - (d) When making an examination under this Article, the Commissioner may retain attorneys, appraisers, independent actuaries, independent certified public accountants, or other professionals and specialists as examiners, the reasonable cost of which may only be recovered pursuant to G.S.
+58-89A-65(d).
+(2004-162, s.
+1; 2013-413, s.
+11.1(g).)

-"§ 58-89-150.
+§ 58-89A-150.
 Agent for service of process.

 Each resident licensee shall maintain a registered agent for the service of process in this State.
 The Commissioner shall be each nonresident licensee's agent for service of process as provided in Article 16 of this Chapter.
+(2004-162, s.
+1.)